vimeo/laravel/README.md

 // This example is simple and there are far more methods available.
 ```

 The Vimeo manager will behave like it is a `Vimeo\Vimeo`.
-If you want to call specific connections, you can do with the connection method:
+If you want to call specific connections, you can do that with the connection method:

 ```php
 use Vinkla\Vimeo\Facades\Vimeo;